Giving notice of a marriage or civil partnership

 - Go to your local register office (the borough in which you live) to give notice.
 If you both live in Waltham Forest, go to the Register Office at Grove Road

-I am a Foreign NationalIf one of you is from outside of the European Economic Area (EEA) and are subject to immigration control, you must both go a designated office such as the Waltham Forest Register Office.
+I am a Foreign NationalIf one of you is from outside of the European Economic Area (EEA) and are subject to immigration control, you must attend an appointment together at a designated office such as the Waltham Forest Register Office.

 Read the GOV.UK guidance for more information about giving notice as a foreign national.